Inducing syntactic cut-elimination for indexed nested sequents: Introduction

-Using the calculus with the generalised rules, Genzen proved his celebrated \textit{cut-elimination theorem} which shows how to eliminate the cut-rule from any proof (derivation) in the sequent calculus, in effect showing that the cut-rule is redundant.
-He then made use of this result to give a proof of the consistency of arithmetic under a suitable induction principle.
+Gentzen used the cut-elimination result to give a proof of the consistency of arithmetic using a suitable induction principle.

-Following the seminal work of Gentzen---and recognising its proof-theoretic importance---efforts were made to obtain sequent calculi with the subformula property for the many logics of interest.
-Unfortunately the sequent calculus formalism does not permit adequate generalisation of the proof rules to permit cut-elimination for most non-classical logics .
-In response, various generalisations of the sequent calculus formalism have been proposed.
+Following the seminal work of Gentzen---and recognising its proof-theoretic importance---efforts were made to construct sequent calculi with the subformula property for the many non-classical logics of interest.
+Unfortunately, in most cases, the restrictions that the sequent calculus formalism enforces (most prominently, the form of the traditional sequent as a formula multiset/list tuple) does not provide enough leeway to construct rules to capture these logics.
+In response, various extensions of the sequent calculus formalism have been proposed (some formalisms not discussed in this paper include hypersequents~\cite{Pot83,Avr96} and the display calculus~\cite{Bel82}).
+The typical approach is to extend/generalise the traditional sequent data structure (an exception is the calculus of structures~\cite{Gug07}).